briansuhh/Hack-The-Box/Tier 1/SEQUEL.md

 #### Guide on SEQUEL CTF Machine

-##### These are the default databases that are created automatically to support the database management system's functionality.
+##### These are the default databases that are created automatically to support the database management system's functionality:

 ##### mysql: The mysql database contains system tables that store metadata and access control information.
 It is used for user and privilege management.